schkovich/async-tcp/docs/README.md

           logical delimiter.
         * **Echo Server** - Sends the received quote to the server and displays the echoed response.
     * Manages connection attempts, data reads, and writes asynchronously, without blocking the main execution thread.
-    * Implements proper callback handling for connection, data receipt, and connection closure events.
+    * Implements proper callback handling for connection, data receipt, and connection FIN events.
+    * Uses direct execution paths for same-core operations to improve performance while maintaining thread safety.

 3. **Thread-Safe Buffer Management**

     * Uses the `QuoteBuffer` class which extends `SyncBridge` to provide thread-safe access to string data.
-    * Implements SET, GET, and APPEND operations for flexible buffer manipulation.
+    * Implements SET, GET, APPEND, and new SET_COMPLETE, IS_COMPLETE, RESET_COMPLETE operations for comprehensive buffer management.
+    * Features quote completion tracking to identify when a complete quote has been received.
+    * Supports partial buffer consumption for efficient data processing.
     * Ensures all modifications happen on the core where the ContextManager was initialized.

 4. **Event Bridge Pattern for Asynchronous Operations**

     * Implements the `EventBridge` pattern with specialized handlers for each type of event:
         * `QotdConnectedHandler`: Handles successful connections to the QOTD server
-        * `QotdReceivedHandler`: Processes data received from the QOTD server
+        * `QotdReceivedHandler`: Processes data received from the QOTD server with partial consumption support
-        * `QotdClosedHandler`: Handles connection closure events, which signal the end of a complete quote
+        * `QotdFinHandler`: Handles TCP FIN events, which signal the end of a complete quote
         * `EchoConnectedHandler`: Manages connections to the echo server
-        * `EchoReceivedHandler`: Processes data echoed back from the server
+        * `EchoReceivedHandler`: Processes data echoed back from the server with proper delimiter handling
-    * Each handler runs on the appropriate core with proper thread safety.
+    * Each handler runs on the appropriate core with proper thread safety through context locking mechanisms.

 5. **QOTD Protocol Implementation**

-    * Implements the complete QOTD protocol which uses connection closure as the logical delimiter.
+    * Implements the complete QOTD protocol, using TCP FIN as the logical delimiter.
-    * Appends an "End of Quote" marker when a connection is closed to indicate a complete quote.
+    * Tracks quote completion state to know when a quote is fully received.
+    * Resets the quote buffer on new connections to accommodate a new quote.
+    * Properly drains remaining data when FIN packet is received.
     * Ensures quotes are processed sequentially by waiting for the buffer to be empty before getting a new quote.
-    * Removes the marker before displaying echoed quotes for clean output.

 6. **Asynchronous Context Management**

     * Utilizes the Raspberry Pi Pico SDK's `async_context` through the `ContextManager` class.
     * Creates separate context managers for each core to ensure proper task distribution.
     * Uses `EventBridge` derivatives to ensure operations occur on the correct core.
+    * Uses optimized execution paths with `isCrossCore()`, `ctxLock()`, and `ctxUnlock()` methods.
+    * Prevents misuse in interrupt contexts through appropriate assertions.

 Concepts Demonstrated
 ---------------------